The Wild Unrest

 -Frank Gutch Jr., NoDepression.com

-Beth Whitney crafts her original wild folk with husband/collaborator Aaron Fishburn.
+Beth Whitney crafts her award-winning wild folk with husband/collaborator Aaron Fishburn.
 Aaron's steady rhythms and swelling bows create an unmatchable tone on the upright bass, and paired with Beth's beautifully haunting vocals, lands an unparalleled combination.

 Although, Beth and Aaron were raised on opposite sides of the state, the pair met when they were 4-years-old, hiked and rock-climbed throughout childhood at summer camp, and eventually joined up musically one midnight in 2006 at Whitworth University in Spokane, WA, when they both happened to walk through the double doors of the music building.
 Although they'd known each other most of their lives, they'd hardly exchanged a word before that evening.

 After touring the nation for 7 years as a solo artist, and more recently as the beardless half of the soulful folk duo, The Banner Days, Beth Whitney has emerged from a year in and out of the studio with a seasoned collection of folk songs written in a small wilderness cabin that confront her own fears with gentle but undeniable strength.
 "I hear it in the almost medieval approach of 'Raven' and 'Shadows of a Man.'
 I sense it in the delicacy of 'Tumwater' and 'Fireflies.'
 Whitney's vision is not hopeless.
 Though she struggles...there is always hope.
 The bottoming out which brings once again a breath of life." -Frank Gutch, Jr. NODEPRESSION.COM

 Beth has shared stages with artists such as JJ Heller, Courtney Marie Andrews, Brett Dennen, Josh Wilson, Damien Jurado, Jeffrey Martin, and Jamestown Revival.